-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 Often a sellout success, last year’s version presented a magnificent collection of mini candles, perfumes, hand wash and soaps.

-This year, it’s launching online on 1 October in stores from 18 October, costing £325 and featuring a new refillable design, so it won’t go to waste once December is over.
-There are 24 treats to indulge in, including mini fragrances and soaps in bestselling new scents such as fig and lotus flower (full size £102, Jomalone.co.uk).
+This year, it’s launching online on 30 September and in stores from 18 October, costing £325 and featuring a new refillable design, so it won’t go to waste once December is over.
+There are 24 treats to indulge in, including mini fragrances and soaps in bestselling new scents such as fig and lotus flower (full size £102, Jomalone.co.uk), as well as a 30ml cologne, the very first time this has been included.

 John Lewis & Partners

-While John Lewis & Partners stocks beauty advent calendars from brands including Jo Malone London, Diptyque and Rituals, it also has its own version too, that’s equally as impressive
+While John Lewis & Partners stocks beauty advent calendars from brands including Jo Malone London, Diptyque and Rituals, it also has its own version too, that’s equally as impressive.

-Last year it was a recyclable box made up of colourful pink and purple drawers, with 25 products from Shiseido, Sunday Riley, Elemis, Clarins, Charlotte Tilbury, Nars, Liz Earle, Esteé Lauder and more, with 10 being full-size.
-It cost £150 with a value of over £375, so you can expect something similar this year, although details have yet to be announced by the department store.
+For 2021, the calendar contains a huge £600 worth of beauty products, with it retaining the same colourful pink and purple design as last year.
+Designed to be refilled and reused, the box is entirely recyclable too.

 Liberty